hytechclub/hytechclub.github.io/Spring2024FormerStudents.md

 - **Microphone and Webcam**
   - If students don't have a microphone attached to their computer, they are required to connect to audio via phone.
 Students will be required to have a webcam turned on during the meeting (bandwidth permitting).
 If they do not have one, Hyland can provide one for them.

+## Application Process
-**Applications open on a date to be determined.
-Applications are due by 11:59PM ET on a date to be determined.** Students will be sent a confirmation that their application has been received (<ins>via the e-mail addresses on their application</ins>) within 5-7 business days of their submission.
+**Applications are due by 11:59PM ET Wednesday, February 14th.** Students will be sent a confirmation that their application has been received (<ins>via the e-mail addresses on their application</ins>) within 5-7 business days of their submission.
 We will review all applications and consult with your former instructors _(if applicable)_ to make sure the best decision is made for your learning path.
 Our goal is to make decisions as quickly as possible, so everyone has enough time to plan for the upcoming semester. **The semester will start on Tuesday, February 20th, 2024.**

 Applications are open to the public, and we encourage you to tell your friends & family about Hy-Tech Club.
 Please direct them to [www.hyland.com/techoutreach](https://hyland.com/techoutreach) for more information.